Andrewneteye4343/scDock/Installation/README.md

 After the installation, your computer will be ready for scDock.

 In addition, we provide a validated Conda environment for running scDock, along with a complete package list in confirmed_package_version.txt.
+Furthermore, we provide the environment in .yml file, named "scDock_environment.yml" for reference.

 We have confirm the success of scDock installation and operation in the following linux systems:
 1. Ubuntu 18.04.6